Appendix A - Interpretive Services

 b.
 Metro COG will make translated versions (or provide for the interpretation of relevant sections) of all documents/publications available upon request, within a reasonable time period and as resources permit.

 Additionally, Metro COG includes the following disclaimer on all public meeting notifications:“Metro COG will make a good faith effort to accommodate requests for translation services for meeting proceedings and related materials.
-Please contact the Metro COG Executive Assistant at 701.532.5100 at least five days in advance of the meeting if any special accommodations are required for any member of the public to be able to participate in this meeting.”
+Please contact the Metro COG Office Manager at 701.532.5100 at least five days in advance of the meeting if any special accommodations are required for any member of the public to be able to participate in this meeting.”